Shopping More Thoughtfully

 Now high street shopping is slowly returning, you'll notice that there are plenty of summer sales and discounts popping up on our inbox.

 Before we get swept away with impulse sale purchases (the temptation is real!), we are taking a step back to consider how we can continue to buy in a thoughtful, sustainable way, even during sale periods.

 We have our own mantra, Wear Me, Love Me, Mend Me, Pass Me On.
 It is all about looking after your clothes, making them last for longer and ensuring that they never make it to landfill – one of the biggest polluters in the Western World.
 With our mantra in mind, we have created some thoughtful pointers to consider when making your next purchase.

 A Thoughtful Shopping Guide

-With simple techniques like darning and patching no longer being passed down the generations, it’s up to us to go out and seek these skills.
-Thankfully there’s lots of support out there thanks to charities like TRAID and numerous online tutorials that provide step-by-step help to ensure your clothes last for longer.
+With simple techniques like darning and patching no longer being passed down the generations, it is up to us to go out and seek these skills.
+Our charity partner TRAID, popped by to teach us how to darn our old knitwear and the results were amazing.